Exeter Guildhall: Early history

 It is certain that the hall has been on its present site since the 14th century, and most probably since the second half of the 12th century.
 It is also known that there was a guild in Exeter by 1000 AD whose hall was most likely here too.
 On this basis it has been claimed to be the oldest municipal building in England still in use.

 The current building was constructed between 1468 and 1470.
+The roof timbers and walls are thought to date from 1466.
+Dendrochronology or tree-ring dating of the timbers give a range between 1463 and 1498.
 It was refaced between 1593 and 1596 at a cost of £789 in an ornate Italian style that was described by Nikolaus Pevsner as being "as picturesque as it is barbarous".
 The portico that juts out over the pavement is dated 1594 and its four sturdy granite columns are surmounted by highly decorated corbels of Beer stone.
 The upper floor, also in Beer stone, is more restrained with strapwork and 16 smaller paired pillars framing large windows that have both mullions and transoms.
 During renovation work it has been noted that the stonework had once been painted in cream with details in red and blue and the pillars gilded.

 The city stocks were once under the portico.
 The elaborately carved oak door, dated 1593, was made by Nicholas Baggett, a local carpenter.
 It leads via an anteroom to the council chamber which apparently dates between 1468 and 1470, though it was much restored in Victorian times.
+The oak panelling around the main hall probably dates from 1594 when the portico was added.
 The arch-braced roof with seven bays is original; its main trusses rest on carved corbels representing grotesque animals.

 It was in Exeter Guildhall that, in the aftermath of the Monmouth Rebellion, Judge Jeffreys held the Bloody Assizes on 14 September 1685.

 A large chandelier hangs from the centre of the roof.
 It was made by Thomas Pyke of Bridgwater and installed in 1789.
 Apart from this and the roof, all the internal fittings are Victorian, including the stained glass, the gallery, the furniture and the stone floor (all 1863) and the heavily restored Tudor panelling (1887).
 Above the fireplace is a bust of Queen Victoria by Henry Hugh Armstead.

 Under the council chamber there is an early 14th-century cellar.
 This was once a prison that was known as the "pytt of the Guyldhall".
 In the 16th century another prison, for women, was built on the ground floor at the back of the building.
 It remained in use until 1887.
 In 1858 a room was built above this to store the city's records; it was later used as a jury room.